MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-endpoints.md

 ---
-title: Publish Azure Stack Hub services in your datacenter | Microsoft Docs
+title: Publish Azure Stack Hub services in your datacenter
 description: Learn how to publish Azure Stack Hub services in your datacenter.
 author: mattbriggs
 ms.topic: article